 Also, Coco Records made the mistake of targeting the salsa market, which caused a disconnect between the concept and the intended audience.
 According to Pepe Castillo, “If we had marketed the recording internationally, to jazz festivals and in Europe, it would have been more successful.”

-When the ensemble made its New York debut at the Teatro Puerto Rico, the event was billed as “Juntos Otra Vez” (Together Again).
+When the ensemble made its New York debut at The Teatro Puerto Rico, the event was billed as “Juntos Otra Vez” (Together Again).
 The all-star lineup included a variety of Cortijo alumni: The Cortijo y Su Combo All-Stars, El Gran Combo, Ismael Rivera y sus Cachimbos, and Roberto Roena y Su Apollo Sound.
 Cortijo’s Maquina del Tiempo was the featured act.
 A few minutes into the set the dancers realized the tempos were too fast.
 “That’s not music,” they shouted, “give us Maquinolandera, Perico!”
 Then the shouts turned into “boos.”
-The group faired better at the Jefferson Theatre, where they were a hit with the progressive, Village and Soho crowds but after that, Cortijo adjusted the repertoire to accommodate the salseros and dancers.
+The group faired better at the Jefferson Theatre, where they were a hit with the progressive, Village and Soho crowds but later, Cortijo adjusted the repertoire to accommodate the dancers.